jason330/2021-Best-selling-EVs/README.md

 ## Instructions
+   - ### Site usage

         1. Simply click on any of the "Sort By:" buttons on the right side of the page to choose which specification category to display in the chart.
         2. Hover over each bar in the chart to get car specific data.

+   - ### Setup/installation
+        1. Clone the project.
+Then in your terminal, `cd` into the folder.
+        2. Run `node -v` to check your Node.js version.
+Versions between v12 and v16 should work.
+        3. Run `npm install` to install dependencies.
+        4. Run `npm start`.
+        5. Open **index.html** in your browser.

 ## Technologies, Libraries, APIs